highcharts/highcharts/docs/dashboards/frequently-asked-questions.md

-Note that each component which includes chart (Highcharts, KPC) uses [styledMode](https://api.highcharts.com/highcharts/chart.styledMode) by default to style the chart.
+Note that each component which includes chart (Highcharts, KPI) uses [styledMode](https://api.highcharts.com/highcharts/chart.styledMode) by default to style the chart.
 The CSS stylesheet needs to be imported, so that the Highcharts displays correctly.
 To customize your chart styles, you can create your own themes, or just add your own individual CSS variables or rules found in our [docs.](https://www.highcharts.com/docs/chart-design-and-style/style-by-css)